 Provisional or Special Students

-Some applicants may be accepted as provisional, not to exceed two terms, in order to meet specific admissions requirement(s) as specified by the graduate program.
+Students cannot be admitted under provisional conditions, i.e., requiring preparatory or remedial coursework that must be successfully completed for progression in the program.
 Special students are nondegree students taking courses, not to exceed 12 semester or 16 quarter hours, while not admitted to a specific program.

 Uniform Credit System